spoiler alert: it’s not always a happy ending

 rejection

 At the core of adoption is often a perception, fear, or experience of rejection.
 Even when the circumstances surrounding relinquishment are complex, many adoptees internalize questions such as: “Why didn’t they keep me?” or “Was something wrong with me?”
+These questions are not necessarily logical, but they can be deeply emotional.

 These fears can continue resurfacing in friendships, romantic relationships, and family dynamics long after adoption itself occurred.